The PFAS test trusted by firefighters and first responders, now available for everyone!

 Then collect your sample

 We use volumetrically accurate microsampling devices from Neoteryx.
-These FDA-cleared blood sampling devices collect just a few drops of blood while still ensuring accurate testing
+These blood sampling devices collect just a few drops of blood while still ensuring accurate testing

 Mail the sample back to us in the provided mailer bag